sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  **Risk matrix**: In practice the risk formula is difficult to apply, due the probablities of given accident are difficult to pin-point with an exact number, so it is common to apply categories to the probability and severity, so instead of numbers they are classified in ranges, for example is common to evaluate: Very low, low, medium, high, very high.
 With this classification then it is possible to make what is refered to, as a risk matrix, or risk table.

+**Tolerable Risk**: acceptable risk in certain given enviroment for a society.

+**RESIDUAL RISK**: risk in a system after protective measures have been applied.

 **HAZARD**: Set of combinations of conditions or requisites or enviroments or events that lead to an accident

 **ERROR/MISTAKE**: A human being can make an error(mistake), with results in a **defect** in the system (fault, bug) in the program or code, or in a document.
 The defect in the system, might never be noticed, or can result in the case that the system might fail its expected function (or do something it shouldn't) causing a failure.
 Defects in software, systems or documents can result in failures, but no all defects do.